ialbert/biostar-central/biostar/engine/docs/info.md

 When a recipe is run a result row is created.
 Each result represents a directory that in turn will contain the of files that the recipe has created while running.

-# Are there different access rights?
+## Are there different access rights?

 Yes.

-Users on the site can have different roles.
+Users on the site may have different roles.
 Depending on the role some actions may not be permitted.
 Project owners may add people to their projects with different roles.

 ## What kinds of access roles exist?